-A medical group is an association of physicians, including PCPs and specialists, and other health care providers, including hospitals, that contract with an HMO to provide services to enrollees.
-Some Medical Groups have formal referral circles, which mean that their providers will only refer patients to other providers belonging to the same medical group.
+A Medical Group is an association of physicians, including PCPs and specialists, and other health care providers, including hospitals, that contract with the plan to provide services to enrollees.

 The most recent list of providers and suppliers is available on our website at www.wellcare.com/allwellin.